Electricity in a Box Review & Rates

 Electricity in a Box Solar

 According to Electricity in Box, this retailer is currently positioning itself to introduce solar solutions by 2021 – meaning solar panels and batteries.
-Electricity in a Box doesn’t yet offer a feed-in tariff, and it’s unclear whether this retailer has plans to offer a feed-in tariff in the future.
+Electricity in a Box offers a standard feed-in tariff of 7c/kWh in NSW and 4c/kWh in QLD.

 On top of that, for people who want flexibility in their electricity plan, this retailer is offering many payment options and no lock-in contracts.
 Thankfully for Electricity in a Box, a plan’s value isn’t defined solely on price, and the fixed rates and other features of this plan place it in a reasonable position, despite it not offering the cheapest rates in the state it serves.

-If you’re on the hunt for an energy bargain, you’ll be happy to know that there are more than 30 electricity providers in NSW for you to choose from.
+If you’re on the hunt for an energy bargain, you’ll be happy to know that there are multiple electricity providers in NSW and QLD for you to choose from.
 Start comparing below.

 Image credit: Banzya/Shutterstock.com